Capela dos Ossos: Origin

-The Capela dos Ossos was built by Franciscan monks.
+The Capela dos Ossos was completed by Franciscan friars.
 An estimated 5,000 corpses were exhumed to decorate the walls of the chapel.
 The bones, which came from ordinary people who were buried in Évora's medieval cemeteries, were arranged by the Franciscans in a variety of patterns.

 Description

 The chapel is formed by three spans 18.7 m long and 11 m wide.
 Light enters through three small openings on the left.
 Its walls and eight pillars are decorated in carefully arranged bones and skulls held together by cement.
 The ceiling is made of white painted brick and is painted with death motifs.
 The number of skeletons of friars was calculated to be about 5,000, coming from the cemeteries that were situated inside several dozen churches.
 Some of these skulls have been scribbled with graffiti.
 Two desiccated corpses, one of which is a child, are in glass display cases.
-And at the roof of chapel, the phrase "Melior est die mortis die nativitatis (Better is the day of death than the day of birth)" (Ecclesiastes, 7, 1) from Vulgate is written.
+And at the roof of chapel, the phrase "Melior est dies mortis die nativitatis (Better is the day of death than the day of birth)" (Ecclesiastes, 7, 1) from Vulgate is written.